Foundations in Rewilding

 • A greater knowledge and sense of place

-Three evenings each month, Tuesdays, 7 pm to 8:30 pm (some evenings run long)
+Three evenings each month, Thursdays, 7 pm to 8:30 pm

-One campout each month, Friday afternoon (4 pm) to Sunday afternoon (5 pm)
+One campout each month, Friday afternoon (Arrive at Camp after 6:30pm) to Sunday afternoon (Depart Camp @ 3pm)

-Rewild studio and classroom in NW Portland; various campsites in Oregon and Washington.
+Classroom Space in Portland, OR; various campsites in Oregon and Washington.

 Must be 18+ years old.
 Must provide own transportation, food, and camping gear.